-Women Who Urged Her Boyfriend to Kill Himself Found Guilty of Manslaughter
+Woman Who Urged Her Boyfriend to Kill Himself Found Guilty of Manslaughter

 Roy killed himself on July 12, 2014, by breathing in carbon monoxide while he sat in his truck.
 He was communicating with Carter at the time; when he told her he’d gotten out of the truck and was scared, she texted him to “get back in.”

 Bristol Assistant District Attorney Maryclare Flynn argued that Carter egged Roy on because she wanted to play the “grieving girlfriend” to boost her own popularity.
 Flynn called Roy “a pawn in [Carter’s] sick game of life and death” and argued that she’d engaged in “wanton and reckless conduct,” which met the standard for involuntary manslaughter.
-“She reasoned him out of his reservations… She mocked him when he chose to delay his death,” Flynn said.
+“She reasoned him out of his reservations … She mocked him when he chose to delay his death,” Flynn said.

 But Carter’s attorney claimed that she’d tried to talk Roy into getting help for months, but that two weeks before he died, she experienced a “transformation” set off by antidepressants she was taking and “came to believe the best way to help him was to encourage him to carry out his plan to kill himself,” according to the New York Times.
 They listed her other “frailties,” such as an eating disorder, anxiety, and a tendency to self-harm.